Carlo2321/CMIS/README.md

 Pass: secret

 ```
+Make sure to install Leaflet for the GIS map
+here is the download link: https://leafletjs.com/download.html

 test the application on your local machine with additional demo data you may use the following command.